 Get a fitness photographer, while all good photographers will know how to take the pictures with lighting and everything, those who understand fitness and have experience in this industry will know how to make you look leaner and sharper with more definition.
 Which is what you want, you want to show your body at its best angle, so you might as well take advantage of this.
 The only negative side is that fitness photographers may charge more for this expertise.

 Another thing you need to do is learn how to pose and flex your muscles.
 The women that always look stunning in photos have spent hours practicing this (even those who are not models!).

 Do multiple shots.
 Expect that you will choose about 5 photos from 500.

 When models do a professional photoshoot they will take hundreds even thousands of photos and choose just 2 or 3 for the magazine, from which they choose one for the cover.

-Carla’s take home message for women like her:
+Lita’s take home message for women like her:

 - Your best self is the real you

 - Be proud of your body and your achievements